Accretion disc winds in X-ray binaries: Theoretical wind models and numerical simulations

 Bright accretion flows very naturally power winds.
 This was realised even in the earliest paper outlining the disc structure \citep{Shakura1973}.
 Radiation carries momentum, and the momentum is transferred to the gas in the photosphere as the radiation produced within the disc diffuses outwards towards the surface.
-For completely ionised material, the cross-section for momentum transfer is the electron cross-section, $\sigma_T$.
+For completely ionised material, the cross-section for momentum transfer is the electron cross-section, given by the Thomson cross-section ($\sigma_T$) in the classical limit.

 This can launch a wind from $\sim 20R_{\rm g}$ for $\dot{m}=L/L_{\rm Edd}=2.4$ (higher than Eddington as it requires the local disc flux to be at Eddington, not just the total flux integrated over the entire disc, see e.g.~\citealt{kubota2019}).
-This radius increases approximately linearly with higher $\dot{m}$, so any moderately super-Eddington flow should launch a wind from $20$–$50\,R_{\rm g}$, where the typical velocity is very fast ($0.15$–$0.2\,\mathrm{c}$; \citealt{Shakura1973,Poutanen2007}).
+The launching radius increases approximately linearly with higher $\dot{m}$, so any moderately super-Eddington flow should launch a wind from $20$–$50\,R_{\rm g}$, where the typical velocity is very fast ($0.15$–$0.2\,\mathrm{c}$; \citealt{Shakura1973,Poutanen2007}).

-The first pioneering radiation hydrodynamic (RHD) simulation was by \cite{Eggum1988}.
-Multiple others have followed, with increasing resolution driven by the exponential growth of computational power \citep{Ohsuga2005,Sadowski2014,Jiang2014,Zhang2025}.These consistently demonstrate the emergence of outflows with velocities $\sim 0.1$–$0.2\,\mathrm{c}$.
-Those are similar to the velocities observed in UFOs in AGNs (see e.g.~\citealt{xrism_pds456}), so superEddington winds are a prime candidate for AGN feedback \citep[e.g.][]{King2015a}.
+A pioneering radiation hydrodynamic (RHD) simulation of super-Eddington winds was carried out by \citet{Eggum1988}.
+Several others have followed, with increasing resolution driven by the exponential growth of computational power \citep{Ohsuga2005, Sadowski2014, Jiang2014, Zhang2025}.
+These studies consistently demonstrate the emergence of outflows with velocities of $\sim$0.1–0.2$c$.
+Such velocities are comparable to those observed in ultra-fast outflows (UFOs) in AGN (see, e.g., \citealt{xrism_pds456}), making super-Eddington winds a prime candidate for AGN feedback \citep[e.g.][]{King2015a}.